systematic-magic/aop/front matter.rst

 Allowed formats:

 	- FirstName LastName
 	- FirstName MN.
-LastName (where MN. are initials of middle names; initials can be up to 4 letters)
+LastName (MN. are initials of middle names; initials can be up to 4 letters)
 	- FirstName M.N.
-LastName (where M.N. are initlas of middle names; initials can be up to 4 letters)
+LastName (M.N. are initlas of middle names; initials can be up to 4 letters)
-	- F. MiddleName LastName (where F. is an initial of first name)
+	- F. MiddleName LastName (F. is an initial of first name)
-	- F. MiddleName MiddleName LastName (where F. is an initial of first name and there can be up to 4 middle names)
+	- F. MiddleName MiddleName LastName (F. is an initial of first name and there can be up to 4 middle names)

 Please note that last names can be compound, can have prepositions, suffixes, prefixes or be mononyms.
 For example: